liferacer333/PortScanner/README.md

 $ python3 PortScanner.py
 ```
 Colorama is required to run this program.
 Make sure that you have installed before running the script.
+If colorama is not installed then install it by typing:
+$ pip install colorama  or pip install -r requirements.txt

 **#Usage**:
 Enter your target Host name or ip : example.com / 127.0.0.1